-The NYC Department of Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit (EITC) on their 2010 federal returns.
+The NYC Department of Finance and the IRS are trying to reach New York City residents who appear to be eligible for, but did not claim the Earned Income Tax Credit on their 2011 federal tax returns.
 IRS already sent these individuals a letter, but they did not reply.
 Letter for those with dependents.
 Letter for those without dependents.

-The letter will include instructions, worksheets and information on where to get help.
-Taxpayers who receive these letters may be eligible to receive up to $5,666 from the IRS, but they must reply and provide the requested information.
+The letter includes instructions, worksheets and information on where to get help.
+Those who receive these letters may be eligible to receive up to $5,751 from the IRS, but they must reply and provide the requested information.

 How Can You Help?